stonepreston/OpenFOAM-Cavity/README.md

 ```$ checkMesh ```

 You should see some output that says "Mesh OK." at the end.
 That is a good sign.
+Note that running blockMesh created a new polyMesh directory in the constant directory.

 Now let's take a look at the boundary and initial conditions for velocity.
 Open the U file located in the 0 directory.
 It should look similar to this: